 Specialized knowledge and skills acquired by the graduates help them to do paraprofessional work.

-They have broad range of skills which include cognitive, technical and communication skills.
+They have a broad range of skills which include cognitive, technical and communication skills.
 The skills help them to select and apply knowledge to:

 - Analyze information